iterative-works/dev-docs/remote-testcontainers-setup.md

 docker info
 ```

-With Docker contexts, TestContainers will automatically use the active Docker context.
+Java Testcontainers library unfortunately does not work with Docker contexts at the time.

 ## Setting Up the Remote Linux Host